SonjaKK/StudentManager.Docs/docs/Reports/printalecturetimetable.md

 ### Ensure that your coursework is already loaded

--	Select More from the Main Menu Bar
+-	Select More, from the Main Menu Bar
 -	Select Calendar from the drop down list
 -	Scroll down to Month, Week, Day, List and select which view you would prefer
 -	Select Print for a preview of your calendar